Kiragroh/STARDUST_RT-SAM2/README.md

 The STARDUST repository consists of the following core submodules:

 ### 1️⃣ **STARDUST-MedSAM2**
 A customized version of the **Segment Anything Model 2 (SAM2)** adapted for tumor segmentation in radiotherapy planning.
-This module includes fine-tuning methods, evaluation tools, and a GUI for interactive segmentation.
+This module includes fine-tuning methods, evaluation tools, DICOM-automation workflow and a GUI for easy inference.

 🔗 **[More details](./STARDUST_MedSAM-MG/README.md)**